joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 #### `App.test.js` and `setUpTests.js`

 This is an example of one way to set up testing.
-We will not use these files in this course because we will use Cypress, which requires a different configuration.
+These files will not be used because this course uses Cypress, which requires a different configuration.

 #### `logo.svg`